 Public Inquiries

-Róisín is instructed as Counsel to the Department of Health and Social Care for Module 7 of the Covid-19 Inquiry.
-She was previously instructed as Counsel to the Medicines and Healthcare Regulatory Agency (led by Jonathan Dixey and Lucy Plumpton) for Module 4 of the Covid-19 Inquiry.
+- Acting as Counsel to the Medicines and Healthcare Regulatory Agency (led by Jonathan Dixey and Lucy Plumpton) for Module 4 of the Covid-19 Inquiry which examined vaccines and therapeutics.

 Public Law

-• Preparing grounds of defence in a judicial review claim on behalf of the Government Legal Department.
+- Preparing grounds of defence in an immigration judicial review claim on behalf of the Government Legal Department.

-• Assisting to prepare an application for a Restriction of Proceedings order on behalf of the Government Legal Department.
+- Assisting to prepare an application for a Restriction of Proceedings order on behalf of the Attorney General’s Office.

 Prior to coming to the Bar, Róisín worked as a paralegal at specialist immigration law firm, Wesley Gryk LLP.
 She also worked as a caseworker at the AIRE Centre where she assisted to prepare third party interventions in asylum and immigration law cases before the European Court of Human Rights.